khle/express-aad-jwt/README.md

 ## Usage

+If the JWT is included as bearer scheme in the `Authorization` attribute of the header request, the request will be augmented to include the decoded JWT.
+The request will include the property `user` which contains the decoded JWT.

-If you want to stop the chaining if JWT is invalid or expires or authorization header is missing in the request, set `shouldThrow` to `true` and include some `error handler`
+In the case JWT is invalid or expires or authorization header is missing in the request, if you want to stop the middleware chain and ultimately the route, set `shouldThrow` to `true` and include some `error handler` for gracefull failure.

 ```javascript
 const expressAadJwt = require('express-aad-jwt')